Tensors with maximal symmetries: Introduction

 \section{Introduction}

-This article studies tensors $T\in \BC^m\ot \BC^m\ot \BC^m$ with large symmetry groups, i.e., small $GL_m^{\times 3}$-orbits in $\BC^m\ot \BC^m\ot \BC^m$.
+Linear algebra has been predominantly concerned with two-fold tensor products: linear maps from a vector space $A$ to a vector space $B$ (the space $A^* \otimes B$), bilinear forms (the space $A^* \otimes B^*$), linear endomorphisms (the space $A^*\ot A$), and bilinear forms on a single space (the space $A^*\ot A^*$).
+In contrast, remarkably little is known about three-fold tensor products, despite their relevance to numerous important topics such as signal processing, complexity theory, classification of algebras, etc..
+See, e.g., \cite{MR2865915} for a discussion.

+The orbit structures in $A^*\ot A$ under the action of $GL(A)$ and in $A^*\ot B$ and $A^*\ot B^*$ under $GL(A)\times GL(B)$ have been known since Jordan.
+Already the orbit structure in $A\ot A$ under $GL(A)$ is not completely understood and there is a vast literature on the subject, see, e.g., \cite{HornSeig:CanonicalFormsComplexMatrixCongruence,MR3958121} and the numerous references therein.
+Lemma \ref{solnsizelem} below is an important addition to the literature, characterizing the small nondegenerate orbits.
+More precisely, it determines which nondegenerate bilinear forms on $\BC^k$ have stabilizers of dimension at least $\binom k2$.

+The corresponding problems for tensors, i.e., orbits in $A\ot B\ot C$ under $GL(A)\times GL(B)\times GL(C)$, is a wild problem in the sense of Gabriel's theorem \cite{MR332887} (see \cite{MR3727119} for an exposition in English), except in small dimensions and unbalanced cases such as when $\tdim C=\tdim A\tdim B$.
+In this paper we classify tensors $T\in A\ot B\ot C$ with large symmetry groups, or equivalently small $GL(A)\times GL(B)\times GL(C)$-orbits, in the case $\tdim A=\tdim B=\tdim C$.
 The smallest orbits in such a tensor space under this action are classically known.
 Our study is primarily motivated by the complexity of matrix multiplication, and in this context one imposes a natural genericity condition on the tensors of interest.
 This brings into play new small orbits with unexpectedly rich geometric structure.

 Besides their relevance for computer science, our results are connected to a classical question in algebraic geometry and representation theory: given a representation $V$ of a group $G$, what are the vectors $v\in V$ whose orbit closures are of small dimension, i.e., with large stabilizers?
 Our main result (Theorem \ref{symthmc}) fits into a long tradition of studying small orbits; see for instance \cite{kac,MR1251060,MR3185837,MR549013,MR0470096}.